bmerkuri/final-project/README-Bjoni.md

    - We didn't even read the requierement proparly and wasted some time on a dumb idea :neutral_face:.
 3. We then discussed on how to implement the GET and POST methods.We stumbled in a lot of errors.
    - The errors were mainly with the endpoints and the get methods.
-   - We were instructed to use useEffect and axios and after some trial and error we finally managed to show one question and the answers corresponding to it.
+   - We were instructed to use either queries,hasura actions or axios.
+We tested out the hasura actions but unfortunately we couldnt show the question on screen.

 ---
 # Day-four
 This day was a good day.
 We started very good and finally managed to finish the react frontend.

 We built the endpoints,fetched data from the database and fixed all the errors that came our way such as:
 - hasura permission error
 - react error
 - undefined data fetch error
 - etc
+We decided to use axios.After building the get methods and calling these methods on the Question component ,the app was up and running.

 ---